9 Kick-Ass Ways to Simplify Your Business

 Everyone loves a good meeting, right?
 Well, maybe not.
 There are a few things you can do to make company meetings less groan-inducing, but here’s the most important one:

-Keep your meetings short and to-the-point.
+Keep your meetings short and to the point.

 5. Fix your outdated business processes.

-6. Get yourself organized – really organized.
+6. Get yourself organized – organized.

 7. Clean up your desk.